18 Iconic TV Roles and the Actors Who Almost Played Them

 Mad About You, starring Bonnie Hunt

 Comedian and talk-show host Bonnie Hunt starred in several TV series; all of them were short-lived.
 The one she turned down lasted for several years.
 She was Mad About You producers’ first choice for the lead role of Jamie Buchman, ultimately played by Helen Hunt, who won four Emmy Awards for it.
 (The actresses aren’t related).
-Go behind the scenes with these TV and movie filming locations you can really visit.
+Did you know that Bonnie Hunt was actually a nurse?

 Batman, starring Lyle Waggoner